jawadahmed91/core-php-task/README.md

 - **view_entry.php**: Displays the form for a specific entry.
 - **delete_entry.php**: Handles deletion of a form entry.
 - **Database.php**: A class handling database connection and queries.

+### NOTE
+1- Database .sql file exist in project structure
+2- Postman API Screen shot available that shows how to create API and API_CALL.json file available in project.
+3-